RudraShiva-S/RudraShiva-S/README.md

-# 👋 Hi, I'm RudraShiva-S (Sanjay Kumar)
+#  Hi, I'm RudraShiva-S (Sanjay Kumar)

-## 🚀 Java Backend Developer | REST API Specialist
+##  Java Backend Developer |

-Welcome to my GitHub!
-I’m a passionate backend developer with  hands-on experience building scalable, secure, and high-performance Java applications.
+ I’m a passionate backend developer with over an experience building scalable, secure, and high-performance Java applications.
 My expertise lies in designing robust RESTful APIs, implementing authentication and authorization mechanisms, and integrating cloud solutions.

+ I've had the opportunity to work on enterprise applications, contributing to their growth through Spring Boot, microservices, and API development.
+I enjoy collaborating with cross-functional teams to deliver seamless, secure solutions and am always eager to learn and adopt best practices.

 ---